jindongli-Ai/Survey_on_CLIP-Powered_Domain_Generalization_and_Adaptation/README.md

     <h1><b>CLIP-Powered Domain Generalization and Domain Adaptation: A Comprehensive Survey</b></h1>
 </div>

 The official GitHub page for the survey paper "CLIP-Powered Domain Generalization and Domain Adaptation: A Comprehensive Survey".
+This paper has been accepted for publication in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).